 Look for information on movie cowboys and great TV/Film singing cowboys.
 We also offer cowboy poetry, cowboy songs, western cowboy recipes, plus links to other great facts about the American West.

 For example: Cowboys like Wild Bill Hickok, who had talent as gunfighter and scout, along with his reputation as a lawman liked to play poker and was shot dead while he was playing.
 When shot, he was holding a pair of aces and a pair of eights, all black.
 From then on that hand is referred to as a "Dead Man’s hand".
+Over the course of the last decade games of chance like blackjack, video poker, slots and similar casino games have exploded in popularity.
+In particular gambling in Australia has become popular with players.
+Aussie players should visit a site dedicated to Australian players to find recommended options on where to play.
+If however you're an Australian player interested in playing mobile poker and casino games on your mobile and tablet devices check out this web page for more info.

 Our section on Native Americans or American Indians, if you prefer, details aspects of Indian society including valuable modern information on American Indian ancestry and DNA testing.
 You'll find interesting Native American Indian sacred places and battlegrounds to visit, authentic Indian recipes and Native legends and creation stories.
 Read historical information about the heroism of Native Americans during the two world wars when they served as "Code Talkers".
 Read about American Indian arts and crafts, especially Indian jewelry and dances.
 The Wild West was a fascinating time and place in American history.